IBM/sno-on-ibm-cloud-vpc-ansible/README.md

 ### 6.2 Access when the GUI option for the KVM host was selected

-If you selected the  GUI option for the KVM host then you can access it via VNC .
+If you selected the  GUI option for the KVM host then you can access it via VNC.

 i.
 Access the KVM host via SSH as described in section **6.1**

 ii.
 Run the following commands to set the VNC password and restart the  VNC server